iownbey/gameshell-armbian/README.md

 # Original Forum Post For this Fork

-Hi all,

-I have been working on a fork of the armbian build system that will support the Gameshell.
 Currently, it builds an SD Card image, installs launchergo and retroarch, and some other bits, and gets the GameShell OS mostly working on stock armbian.

 Tested with Armbian 24.02 and kernel 6.1 and kernel 6.6